cfh294/NO3DilutionDataRip/README.md

 going to write this into my script, but I realized that this tool could be used outside of arcpy and GIS, as well.

 Disclaimer: I did not create the original DEP model!
-It can be downloaded from this repo, or by clicking:
+It can be downloaded from this repo, or by going to:

                          http://www.nj.gov/dep/wqmp/docs/huc11_no3_cc_planning_tool_v3.0.xls